 Should you wear jodhpurs or breeches?

-At the end of the day, whether you should wear jodhpurs or breeches largely comes down to personal preference, and our advice would be to try both to see which you’re more comfortable with.
+Whether you should wear jodhpurs or breeches largely comes down to personal preference.
+Our advice would be to try both to see which you’re more comfortable with.

 Jodhpurs are great for everyday riding and are often deemed a little more casual than breeches.
 You wouldn’t tend to wear them with long riding boots, however, as the material between the boot and your leg can get a little uncomfortable.